sjforman/sjforman.github.io/content/posts/calypta-patience-empathy.md

 There's a similar epistemic crisis brewing across other health topics.
 We have grifters claiming that statins are pointless, that ASCVD can be cured by buying their supplements, and that ivermectin is a miracle cancer treatment.
 None of this is new, but it's all getting worse, and it's alarming to see so many people making decisions based on fear and misinformation.

-# Unwise health choices cost us dearly
+# The cost is staggering

 This is one place where the "MAHA" impulse deserves some credit: bad choices *really do* sacrifice health and well-being, not to mention oceans of cash.
 Consider just a few behavior-driven gaps: 28 million adults eligible for statins but not taking them.
 28 million age-eligible adults who have never been screened for colorectal cancer.
 90 million adults with uncontrolled hypertension.
 More than 100 million obese adults, most of whom aren't getting effective treatment.
 These gaps represent roughly 100 million lost quality-adjusted life years and $1.5 trillion per year in total economic burden in the U.S. alone.
 The scale of harm is so great that even small behavioral shifts would be enormously valuable.

-# LLMs have a bias for the truth
+# LLMs can help — they have a bias for the truth

 The epistemic landscape is splintering into disjoint realities.
 But LLMs, as [Dylan Matthews recently pointed out](https://substack.com/home/post/p-184342590), are *converging* media technology.
 There's a line that "reality has a well-known liberal bias."
 That framing was always too smug, but the underlying idea holds for LLMs.
 They have a bias for the truth, and they are increasingly well-calibrated to resist extremist nonsense.
 They're not infallible, of course!
 I don't trust them to make fine-grained truth claims on subjects where there's substantial human disagreement.
 But on the big questions, they reliably point in the right direction.